Get the Best WordPress Backup

 How to Restore Your Dropbox Backup

 Once you send regular backups to Dropbox, you’ll always have a functional copy of your site on hand.
-If there are serious errors or data loss, you can easily restore the most recent backup.
+If there are critical errors, data loss, server downtime, or cyber attacks, you can easily restore the most recent backup.
 This will immediately get your website back to normal.

 To restore your backup, open your Dropbox account.
 Then, find the folder that stores your Duplicator backups: